projectashik/DFYouTube/README.md

 ## How It Works

-DF Tube uses CSS to hide distracting elements on YouTube.
+DF YouTube uses CSS to hide distracting elements on YouTube.
 When you toggle a setting in the popup, the extension applies or removes CSS classes to hide or show the corresponding elements.

 The extension includes: